Green Rose is thought to be a descendant of Old

 addition in a miniature rose garden full of naked stemmed bushes.

+of love keeping a sterile rose with no real rose flower going.
 The flowers are usually found in sprays of multiple buds.

 The bright green is a